 Kitty City, the town building game by Jam City, has similar mechanics to other town-building games.
 If you’ve read tips for other similar games, some pieces of advice remain true.
 Start your complex productions first and stock up on long-time duration items before your sleeping hours.
 However, Kitty City also has some unique elements that are different from other town games.
-The following tips are for beginner early game prior to level 30.
+The following tips are for beginners up to level 30.

 1. Town Planning is Essential